Zoe Gregory Dons Skimpy Lingerie Set And Flaunts Her Booty On Instagram

 The second photo that Gregory posted to Instagram over the weekend was taken by the same photographer.
 In this case, though, it appears to show Zoe wearing a skimpy bikini instead of lingerie.
 She is outside in this shot and the skimpy thong bottoms again serve to showcase the model’s buzzworthy booty.

-The photo also shows a hint of Gregory’s cleavage and this shot definitely higlights Zoe’s athletic figure.
+The photo also shows a hint of Gregory’s cleavage and this shot definitely highlights Zoe’s athletic figure.
 She notes that she has worked hard for her body of art and her social media followers think she looks stunning and fabulous.

 Gregory shared a handful of different shots via her Instagram Stories as well and they seemed to have a common theme.
 The former Playboy Playmate loves to show off her busty assets and fit physique and there is no doubt that she is proud of what she has accomplished with her dedication to fitness.